Malaysian lawmakers to submit PM choice amid political turmoil | Politics

 - Malaysia

-After a week of discussions, he picked Muhyiddin who had formed a coalition with political parties that were defeated in the 2018 elections.
-But the alliance was fragile and the constant infighting led to Muhyiddin's resignation after just 17 months in office.

-No lawmaker currently has a clear majority in parliament.
+At present, no lawmaker has a clear majority in parliament.
 The opposition bloc and Malaysia's biggest party are split on support for their prime ministerial candidates.
-The king is expected to meet with leaders of political parties at 2 p.m. local time (0600 GMT), media reported.
+POLITICAL INSTABILITY

+The ringgit currency stabilized on Tuesday after falling to a one-year low a day earlier.
+The benchmark stock index gained 1% following some losses on Monday.
+Malaysia has been in a state of political flux since widespread graft accusations led to the 2018 election defeat of the United Malays National Organisation (UMNO), which had governed for more than 60 years since independence.

+The Mahathir-led alliance brought the opposition to power for the first time, but it collapsed from infighting.
+Muhyiddin put together a coalition with political parties that were defeated in the 2018 polls, including UMNO.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)